yaksilab/Astrolglial-cell-segmentation/docs/README.md

 The combined mask is used for data processing and trace extraction within Suite2p.

 ## Further Work
-Each cellpose models can be imporived with more seed images and better augmentation techniques.
+Each Cellpose model can be improved with more seed images and better augmentation techniques.
 The models can also be trained on more diverse datasets to improve their generalization capabilities.